TOMWare-analises/TOMWare/README.md

 # TOMWare
-TOMWare (Transparency and Overhead Measurement for Malware)
+TOMWare.M (Transparency and Overhead Measurement for Malware)